Cheer3142/OMPnIHT_implement/README.md

 # OMPnIHT_implement

-## High-Speed Compressed Sensing Reconstruction on FPGA
+## High-Speed Compressed Sensing Reconstruction on FPGA using OMP and AMP
 By Lin Bai, Patrick Maechler, Michael Muehlberghuber, and Hubert Kaeslin Integrated Systems Laboratory, ETH Zurich, Switzerland

 "_This assignment only covers the fundamental idea and is a component of the course Sparse Signal Processing and its Applications._"